-My delicious recipe for Tomato Basil Soup with Asiago & Bacon will take the average Tomato soup to an entirely new level of delicious warmth in your belly in these cold winter months combining San Marzano tomatoes, with crisp quality bacon, a rich delicate soft Asiago cheese, and fresh basil.
+This delicious recipe for Tomato Basil Soup with Asiago and Bacon will take the average Tomato soup to an entirely new level of delightful warmth in your belly in these cold winter months combining San Marzano tomatoes, with crisp quality bacon, a creamy, delicate soft Asiago cheese, and fresh basil.

 There’s nothing like wonderful Tomato Basil Soup with Asiago & Bacon with a delightful Asiago cheese and bacon Panini for lunch or even a light dinner.
 The smell is pure deliciousness and fresh wafting through your home on a dreary cold winter day.

 The first recipe for a Tomato Soup has been credited to Maria Parloa, whose 1872 book The Appledore Cook Book describes her tomato chowder.
 In 1897, the famous Campbell’s soup mogul Joseph Campbell came out with condensed tomato soup, a brilliant idea that set the Campbell’s Soup company on the road to vast wealth.